-Imran is a partner at Action Potential Venture Capital in Cambridge, MA and invests in companies that are pioneering bioelectronic medicines and technologies.
-He represents Action Potential as a Board Member or Observer on the boards of NeuSpera Medical, SetPoint Medical and APVC NewCo.
+Imran is a partner at Action Potential Venture Capital in Cambridge, MA and invests in companies that are pioneering bioelectronic medicines, and is looking at select technology enabled healthcare companies.
+Imran is a Board member of Neuspera Medical, SetPoint Medical and Axon Therapies.

 Juan-Pablo is a partner at Action Potential Venture Capital in Palo Alto, CA, and invests in companies that are pioneering bioelectronic medicines and is looking at select technology enabled healthcare companies.
-Juan-Pablo is on the Board of Directors of SetPoint Medical and Neuspera, and is a board observer at Cala Health.
-He was previously an investor at Morgenthaler Ventures and a founding investor at Lightstone Ventures, where he focused on therapeutic medical devices, digital health, and biopharmaceutical investments.
-He previously served as a board observer at Ardian (acquired by Medtronic), Twelve (acquired Medtronic), Holaira, Cabochon Aesthetics (acquired by Ulthera/Merz), and Miramar Labs.
+Juan-Pablo is a Board member of Saluda Medical, SetPoint Medical, Neuspera Medical, Cala Health, CVRx, and Presidio Medical.
+He was previously an investor at Morgenthaler Ventures and Lightstone Ventures, where he focused on therapeutic medical devices, digital health, and biopharmaceutical investments.
+There he served as a Board observer at Ardian (acquired by Medtronic), Twelve (acquired by Medtronic), Nuvaira, Cabochon Aesthetics (acquired by Ulthera/Merz), and Miramar Labs.

-Prior to investing, Juan-Pablo led efforts in R&D and Strategy in Medtronic’s CardioVascular Division, including Pipeline Strategy, White-Space expansion, Business Development, and M&A integration efforts.
+Prior to investing, Juan-Pablo led efforts in R&D and Strategy in Medtronic’s CardioVascular Division, including Pipeline Strategy, Business Development, and M&A integration efforts.
 He was named “Medtronic Inventor of The Year” in 2008, and has 30+ patents, granted or pending.
 Subsequently, he served on the Global Brand Strategy team at Eli Lilly within the Cardiovascular business.